-The southern safari circuit of Tanzania is much less visited, less well known and consequently untrammelled, compared with the iconic destinations of the north like the Serengeti and Ngorongoro Crater.
-For those reasons it represents a genuinely authentic experience for those seeking a real wilderness safari.
+The southern safari circuit of Tanzania is much less visited, less well known and consequently untrammelled, compared with the iconic destinations of northern Tanzania like the Serengeti and Ngorongoro Crater.
+For these reasons it represents a genuinely authentic experience for those seeking a real wilderness safari.
 The southern circuit boasts game viewing, landscapes and high quality camps to match anywhere; without the crowds.
-Contrary to popular belief southern circuit safaris are also very competitive on price with other East African parks.
+Contrary to popular opinion southern circuit safaris are also very competitive on price with other East African parks.
 The distances are indeed vast, so flying is recommended.
-Combine your safari with similarly less frequented coastal destinations like Mafia Island for some time by the ocean; rest, relaxation and incredible marine life.
+Combine your safari with similarly less frequented coastal destinations like Mafia and Pemba Islands for some time by the ocean.

 The major safari destinations of Tanzania.
 Safaribookings.com

 Ruaha National Park

 Ruaha lies in the centre of southern Tanzania and is the largest national park in Tanzania, and indeed one of the largest in Africa.
 It is one of the finest safari destinations in East Africa and one of its best kept secrets.
 The entire ecosystem, including the game reserves of Rungwa, Kisigo and Muhesi to the west and north, comprises some 40,000+ sq. km of wilderness.
-Ruaha is our home patch and constitutes the pivot of most of our safaris, and the preferred location for privately guided safaris.
+Ruaha is our home patch and constitutes the pivot of many of our safaris.
 The relatively tiny tourist area of the park, the cornerstone of which is the Ruaha River itself, is known for its large population of elephant and lion, mighty baobab trees, beautiful and varied landscapes and a small selection of excellent safari camps.
-Most of the conservation and community work we support including the Mkuyu Guide School and Wildlife Connection are based around Ruaha.
-We are based in Iringa town, the gateway to Ruaha.
+Most of the conservation and community work we support including the Mkuyu Guide School is based around Ruaha.

 Selous Game Reserve